Queen Tiye: Powerful Woman of ancient Egypt

 Anen was Tiye brother, who was Second Prophet of Amun.
 Ay, a successor of Tutankhamun as pharaoh after the latter’s death, is believed to be yet another brother of Tiye, despite no clear date or monument confirming a link between the two.
 Egyptologists imagine this connection from Ay’s ancestry (also from Akhmin), because he is familiar to have built a oratory dedicated to the regional god Min there, and because he transmitted most of the titles that Tiye’s father, Yuya, held at the court of Amenhotep III during his existence.

 Amenhotep III was married Queen Tiye by the second year of his reign.
 He had been born of a secondary wife of his father and needed a powerful tie to the royal row.
 Their marriage was celebrated by the issue of commemorative scarabs, announcing Tiye as Great Royal Wife and giving the names of her parents.
-He appears to have been crowned while still a child, perhaps between the ages of six and twelve.
-The couple had at least seven, and possibly more, children.

 How Tiye Become Queen